 They have earmarked America for God’s destruction.
 For ‘redefining marriage’ to include gays, God is expected to destroy America like the Bible says he did in Sodom and Gomorrah.
 Some threatened to beat up people they suspect to be gays.
 The government has been warned against granting gays any rights.
 The Christian Council’s statement is just an affirmation of the rage.

 Christian leaders need to focus on the real problems facing the nation.
-Ghana is a deeply religious country; it was even ranked the world’s most religious country twice.
+Ghana is a profoundly religious country; it was even ranked the world’s most religious nation twice.
 About 70 percent of Ghana’s population are Christians.

 New Churches are springing up every day, and the church ‘planting’ business is undoubtedly booming.
 There is a church on every corner and services are held every day of the week.
 All churches are filled to the brim on Sundays.
 We wear our religion on our sleeves.
 The Christian God presides over all national and private events.